 - Children meet expectations in Phonics and Reading, Writing and Maths. - Children with SEND, or those who are vulnerable, receive appropriate support from highly skilled staff and outside agency specialists. - Children to receive mental health and wellbeing support following the challenges of the Covid-19 pandemic.
-See Action Plan for whole class workshops and small group intervention for 2022/23. - Opportunities for rich and varied experiences as part of an enriching Primary curriculum.
+See Action Plan for whole class workshops and small group intervention for 2023/24. - Mini Police in Y5, Walk and Talk in Y6, Playground Leaders in Y5/6, Feelings sessions in Y1, Reception Yoga sessions - Opportunities for rich and varied experiences as part of an enriching Primary curriculum.
 See trips/events and festivals on termly dates for the diary. - For all children to be happy, safe and able to attend school daily.
+School Values embedded and Jolly Jigsaw scroll pupils write down names of others that help them and they receive a certificate. - PE summer and winter school uniform has been purchased for all Pupil Premium children.
+Pupils will be able to come into school in their PE uniform on PE days.

 The key principles of our strategy is to ensure that disadvantaged pupils achieve their maximum potential.
-The School Improvement Plan 2022/23 works coherently with this strategy to ensure that the quality of our curriculum enhances their knowledge.
+The School Improvement Plan 2023/24 works coherently with this strategy to ensure that the quality of our curriculum enhances their knowledge.

-- All disadvantaged pupils should make at least good progress from their starting points. - All disadvantaged children to access school even in the event of Lockdown. - All disadvantaged pupils to receive specific intervention to ensure rapid progress where possible. - All staff engage in driving the vision for disadvantaged pupils to receive Quality First Teaching and interventions to close the gap. - The National Tutoring programme will be offered to disadvantaged pupils for Years 5 and 6
+- All disadvantaged pupils should make at least good progress from their starting points. - All disadvantaged children to access school even in the event of Lockdown. - All disadvantaged pupils to receive specific intervention to ensure rapid progress where possible.
+See daily intervention timetables across all classes.
+Year 6 maths Tuition and English Breakfast Booster groups, Coding Club, - All Pupil Premium pupils will be able to be on the Club Committee and attend clubs for free.
+Pupils will have badges and be instrumental in feeding back club successes and areas for improvement. - All staff engage in driving the vision for disadvantaged pupils to receive Quality First Teaching and interventions to close the gap.
+ECT mentor and tutor to support ECT for 1st year and 2nd year teacher.
+Support provided for Teacher Apprentice with mentor and tutor. - The National Tutoring programme will be offered to disadvantaged pupils for Years 5 and 6 this academic year.